alexroque91/wumpus-world-prolog/README.md

 The code uses logic programming, situational calculus, planning and heuristics to create an intelligent agent that plays the game.
 The original code is exaggeratedly commented (for beginners), so a less commented version was provided for those that already understand Prolog better.

+### Consulting

+The main file consults the [worldBuilder.pl](worldBuilder.pl) file, so they must always be in the same folder.

 ### Running

 To play the game, load the main file on your Prolog environment and do: